Regenerate 2021 will be held November 3 & 4!

 REGENERATE brings together a broad community, as diverse as the lands that it manages.
 In past years, our attendees have come from across the Southwest, the rest of the US, Canada, and Mexico, and from countries as far away as France, Kenya, and Australia, bringing with them their expertise as farmers and ranchers, scientists, agencies, land stewards, and innovators in managing healthy land, producing healthy food, and fostering healthy communities.
 Whether you are a young farmer preparing to dig your hands into the soil for the first time or a professional interested in new ideas and opportunities for collaboration, our conference has something for you.
-This year, the reach can extend even more globally, as travel won’t be a restriction.
+And with virtual access to most events, anybody can participate.

 Sponsorship is the fundamental soil that allows us to make REGENERATE happen.
 We offer attractive benefits for sponsors at a variety of levels.
 Please click the link below to view the sponsorship levels.
-For more information, contact Arielle Quintana at firstname.lastname@example.org.
+For more information, contact Sam Hinkle at firstname.lastname@example.org.

 Regenerate will convene a highly diverse audience of people, giving all of our exhibitors greater exposure and the chance to connect with new individuals, organizations and businesses.
 Exhibitor registration is $300 and includes: